samus-io/tablab-steps/steps/HhhMkNfpZ26nErs2vX0F8uw3T2G7zIrpFmX/en/README.md

 ### CSRFGuard properties

 * The OWASP CSRFGuard library provides a wide range of configuration options to allow fine-grained control over CSRF protection mechanisms.
-* To configure CSRFGuard, properties must be defined in the file `src/main/webapp/WEB-INF/csrfguard.properties`.
 * The configuration of CSRFGuard requires defining properties in the `src/main/webapp/WEB-INF/csrfguard.properties` file.
 * Below are common properties that define the behavior of CSRFGuard: